Available in big data analytics.

 A time duration used to split tracks.
 Any features in the input dataset that are in the same track and are greater than this time apart will be split into a new track.
 To avoid splitting the tracks based on time, leave this parameter empty.

 The statistics that will be calculated for specified fields.
-Different statistics are available depending if the specified field is a string, numeric, or date field.
+Different statistics are available depending on whether the specified field is a string, numeric, or date field.

 Optional field used to buffer the input features.
 Field values are applied in the units of the spatial reference of the input unless the input is using a geographic coordinate system, in which case, they will be in meters.